GregKedrovsky/Hacking/amazon.md

 ```
 aws configure
 ```
-- When prompted, just use an arbitrary value for the responses to the required values (e.g., "temp").
+- When prompted, just use an arbitrary values (e.g., "temp") for the responses to the required fields.

 ### List S3 Objects
 - Use the `ls` command to list the objects and common prefixes under (in) the specified bucket: